You or your staff can complete these steps, but your handwritten signature is needed for step 7.

 - Ask other MPs to sign the amendment if you want (you don’t need any other signatures and other MPs can sign the amendment after it has been submitted.)
 If you have other signatures, indicate the order in which you would like the first six signatures to appear when the amendment is published.

-- Take the amendment to the Table Office or the Procedural Hub, or ask another MP to take it for you.
-Or sign the EDM and post it or ask your staff to take it to the Table Office or Procedural Hub (photocopied, stamped or faxed signatures can’t be accepted).
+- Take the amendment to the Table Office, or ask another MP to take it for you.
+Or sign the EDM and post it or ask your staff to take it to the Table Office (photocopied, stamped or faxed signatures can’t be accepted).

 - The Table Office will check your amendment and contact you if there is a problem.
 Once the Table Office has approved your amendment, it has been tabled.